 conftest pull https://raw.githubusercontent.com/open-policy-agent/conftest/master/examples/compose/policy/deny.rego

-Policies can be stored in OCI registries that support the Artifact specification.
-You can read more about this idea in this post.
-Conftest supports storing policies using this mechanism leveraging ORAS.
+Policies can be stored in OCI registries that support the artifact specification mentioned above.
+Conftest accomplishes this by leveraging ORAS.

-If you have a compatible OCI registry you can also push new policy bundles like so:
+For example, if you have a compatible OCI registry you can push a new policy bundle like so: